rzeldent/esp32-smartdisplay/README.md

 - ESP32_8048S050N/C
 - ESP32_8048S070N/C

-This library integrates seamlessy in [PlatformIO](https://platformio.org/) and supports these boards with litte effort and provides a jump start!
+This library integrates seamlessly in [PlatformIO](https://platformio.org/) and supports these boards with litte effort and provides a jump start!

 ## Why this library